semantic-textual-relatedness/semantic-textual-relatedness.github.io/docs/index.md

 ## **Evaluation**

-The official evaluation metric for this task is the Spearman correlation coefficient, which captures how well the system-predicted rankings of test instances align with human judgments.
+The official evaluation metric for this task is the Spearman rank correlation coefficient, which captures how well the system-predicted rankings of test instances align with human judgments.
 You can find the evaluation script for this shared task on our [Github page](https://github.com/semantic-textual-relatedness/Semantic_Relatedness_SemEval2024/blob/main/evaluation_script/evaluation.py).
 ## **Important Dates**

 | Descriptions                 | Deadlines                                    |